-Chinese aggression in the South China Sea is motivated by economic issues as well as nationalism.
-The prevailing human rights issues in China must be dealt with also.
-Mr. Maher spotlighted that U.S.-Japan relations are very important now.
-Korea-Japan relations will continue to be strained simply due to the historical grievances against Japan.
+Examples of Chinese aggressiveness in the South China Sea are motivated by economic issues as well as Nationalism having a strong influence on their actions.
+The prevailing human rights issues of China must be dealt with also.
+He spotlighted that U.S. and Japan relations are more important now.
+The old days are gone.
+Korea and Japan relations will continue to be strained simply due to the historical grievances against Japan.
 Japan has acknowledged and formally apologized over the decades, but Korea still holds deep resentment and animosity toward Japan, who considers those issues closed.
-The recent Two-Plus-Two meetings in Annapolis, Maryland, saw the United States advising that while Japan and Korea must work out their differences they must also unite against common threats from China and North Korea.
-Mr. Maher's final remarks were in support of Japan's buildup of its defense systems -- not only for Japan but in defense of Korea, too.
+The recent Two-Plus-Two meetings in Annapolis, MD saw the U.S. advising that while Japan and Korea must work out their differences they must also unite against common threats from China and North Korea.
+Mr. Maher's final remarks were in support of Japan's build-up of its defense systems not only for Japan but in defense of Korea, too.

-Ms. Shihoko Goto (Deputy Director, Geoeconomics, and Senior Associate, Northeast Asia Program, at the Wilson Center) is a leading expert on economics in Japan, Taiwan and South Korea and on U.S. policy in the region.
-She has been a reporter and analyst for Dow Jones, reporting from Tokyo and for UPI on the global economy.
+Ms. Shihoko Goto is the Deputy Director for Geoeconomics at the Wilson Center and Senior N.E.
+Asia Associate.
+She is a leading expert on economics in Japan, Taiwan, and South Korea and U.S. policy in the region.
+In her career, she was a reporter and analyst for Dow Jones, reporting from Tokyo and for UPI on the global economy.

-Referring to the title of the conference, Ms. Goto remarked that this issue is growing in importance daily.
-Fortunately, the new U.S. administration has prioritized Japan and Asia relationships.
-She revealed that since 2010, Japan is no longer the biggest economy in the region.
-New economic challenges for Japan include changes in its demographics.
-Its society is rapidly aging.
-With a severely low birth rate, it lacks a youthful population with an ambitious hunger for success.
-Despite those issues, Japan is becoming global.
-Since the U.S. exited the Trans-Pacific Partnership (TPP), Japan has taken more of a leadership role.
+Referring to the title of the conference Ms. Goto remarked that this issue is growing in importance daily.
+Fortunately, the new U.S. administration prioritized Japan and Asia relationships.
+She confessed that since 2010, Japan is no longer the biggest economy in the region.
+Various nations have surpassed Japan in that category.
+New economic challenges for Japan include changes in their demographics.
+Their society is rapidly aging and has a severely low birth rate.
+It lacks a youthful population with an ambitious hunger for success.
+Despite those issues, Japan is becoming a global Japan.
+Since the U.S. exited the Trans-Pacific Partnership (TPP),

+Japan has taken more of a leadership role.
 New trends are forthcoming with transparency, rule of law, and market readiness.

-Ms. Goto continued to point out that Japan has demonstrated global capabilities.
-She used as an example the stepped-up relations in Europe, including Great Britain post BREXIT.
-Another example is the Quad Agreement among Japan, India, the United States and Australia where there are mutual interests.
-Japan will finance the manufacturing in India for the COVID vaccine while the United States will step up production and Australia will work on the distribution throughout Southeast Asia.
-Ms. Goto reminded us that the legacy of war still exists, causing strained relations in business between Japan and its neighbors.
-Again it was emphasized that it benefits everyone to resolve these issues and unite on common ground.
+Ms. Goto continued to point out that Japan has demonstrated their global capabilities.
+She used an example of the stepped-up relations in Europe including Great Britain post BREXIT.
+Another example is The Quad Agreement between Japan, India, U.S. and Australia where there are mutual interests.
+Japan will finance the manufacturing in India for the COVID vaccine while the U.S. will step up production and Australia will work on the distribution throughout S.E.
+Asia.
+Ms. Goto reminded us that the legacy of war still exists causing strained relations in business between Japan and its neighbors.
+Again it was emphasized that it benefits everyone to resolve these issues and unite on common issues.

 Ms. Goto provided interesting analytical data concerning Japan and its neighbors.
-Seventy-two percent (72%) of Koreans have an unfavorable view of Japan, particularly Japan's politicians, and Japanese society has a 46% unfavorable view of Korea.
+Seventy two percent (72%) of Koreans have an unfavorable view of Japan, particularly Japan's politicians.
+Japanese society has a 46% unfavorable view of Korea.
 With China the biggest trading partner for both countries, Japan is making selective collaboration with China while developing trade relations with other countries like Taiwan.